Get Started

 Also, the parole is not likely to be granted if it is obvious that the parolee has intentions of staying longer than the allowed parole.
 Hence, when deciding whether humanitarian parole is a form of relief that could be utilized, it is vital to examine whether there is an emergency and in a majority of cases whether all other visa options have been exhausted.

-Form I-134 (Affidavit of Support) also needs to be provided along with income tax returns for the prior two years, current employment information, insurance coverage (applicable to medical cases), immigration status of sponsor if not the same as petitioner.
-A parolee may ask for a re-parole 90 days prior to its expiration.
+Form I-134 (Affidavit of Support) also needs to be provided along with income tax returns for the prior two years, current employment information, insurance coverage (applicable to medical cases), and the immigration status of the sponsor if not the same as the petitioner.
+A parolee may ask for a re-parole 90 days before its expiration.
 To re-parole a new application (along with the fees and Affidavit of Support) would need to be filed along with a copy of the I-94 (Arrival/Departure Record) issued at parole time.
 If parole is not granted, then there is no appeal relief.
-However, a new application which demonstrates substantial change in circumstances may be filed.
+However, a new application that demonstrates substantial change in circumstances may be filed.

 Copyright © 2015, American Immigration Lawyers Association.
 Reprinted, with permission, from AILA’s New Member Division Newsletter (April 2015).